 For reference, Medesk offers a free trial period that allows practices to explore the full feature set before committing to a subscription.
 This is a more transparent model than a permanent free tier with undisclosed limitations, because it gives you accurate data on how the platform performs in your specific workflow.

-For any US-based mental health professional, HIPAA compliance governs how PHI is stored, transmitted, and accessed, and violations carry substantial financial penalties regardless of whether a breach was intentional.
+For any US-based mental health professional, HIPAA compliance governs how PHI is stored, transmitted, and accessed.
+Violations carry substantial financial penalties regardless of whether a breach was intentional.
+A telehealth platform must meet several technical and administrative standards to be considered genuinely compliant.

 A question that comes up frequently is whether standard Zoom can be used for therapy.
 The answer is no. The free and standard paid versions of Zoom do not offer a BAA and are not HIPAA-compliant telehealth platforms.